Download OpenAPI specification:Download

 JWT is a short lifetime token that can be assigned a specific expiration time.
 To create a JWT session, see JWT session resource.

-Applications in our App Store can create a JSON Web Token (JWT) by fetching an user's instance.
+Applications in the Rebilly App Store can create a JSON Web Token (JWT) by fetching an user's instance.
+For more information, see Retrieve an application instance.

 Installation and usage instructions can be found here.
 SDK code examples are included in these docs.